CraigCraig-jpeg/C-Cmake/README.md

 home/your name or the name /Dev2...

 you will need:
--g++ codelite cmake
+-"g++ codelite cmake"

-run sudo apt install g++ codelite Cmake vim
+run "sudo apt install g++ codelite Cmake vim"

 additionally(preference):
 -vim

-now type in terminal cd
+now type in terminal "cd"
-then type cd /your name or the name/Dev2/maker next type in chmod +x script.sh && ./script.sh
+then type "cd /your name or the name/Dev2/maker" next type in "chmod +x script.sh && ./script.sh"

 the now running script.sh in the terminal: it will prompt you for your name or the name and the name for the file you want to make